 Derbynnir Tystysgrif Her Sgiliau Bagloriaeth Cymru Uwch yn lle un pwnc Safon Uwch (ar y graddau a restrir uchod) ac eithrio unrhyw bynciau penodol.

 DMM in BTEC Extended Diploma in Applied Science (Medical), to include Biology and Human Biology.

 30 points to include 17 at Higher Level with 5 in Biology or Human Biology.
 You will require 4 in Standard Level English if you do not hold GCSE English at grade B or grade 6.

-You will require a minimum of five GCSEs at or above grade C or grade 4.
-The GCSEs must include GCSE English or Welsh Language at a minimum of grade B or grade 6.
+You will require a minimum of five GCSEs/IGCSEs with 4 at grade C or 5/4.
+The GCSEs must include GCSE/IGCSE English Language or Welsh (First) Language at a minimum of grade B or 6.

 Mae bwrsariaeth lawn gan y GIG ar gael ar gyfer y rhaglen hon.
 Mae'n cynnwys ffioedd dysgu a bwrsariaeth nad yw'n ad-daladwy ar gyfer costau byw.
 Cewch ragor o fanylion ar ein tudalennau am y cymorth ariannol sydd ar gael gan y GIG.

 Nid yw'r cwrs hwn yn derbyn myfyrwyr o du allan i'r DU/UE ar hyn o bryd.

 Mae gennym amrywiaeth o breswylfeydd sydd yn gweddu i anghenion a phoced yr unigolyn.
 Cewch wybod rhagor ar ein tudalennau llety.